 - 1 tablespoon olive oil (or coconut oil) optional

-- 6 med fresh tomatoes or 2 tbsp tomato paste
+- 6 med fresh tomatoes or 2 tablespoon tomato paste

 Instructions